notnews/unreadable_news/README.md

     <p align="center"><img width="55%" src="figs/nyt_wordcount.png"></p>

-    * Average NYT article unique number of words used has also increased over time:
+    * Unique number of words per NYT article has also increased over time:
       <details>
         <summary><em>Figure notes</em></summary>
         <em>Each marker is an average of NYT articles for each month-year.
 Red line is a LOWESS (locally weighted scatterplot smoothing) with a generous smoothing bandwidth.</em>